diffplug/spotless-cli/README.md

 This removes unused imports from Java files.

-To see usage instructions for the format-annotations formatter, run: `spotless remove-unused-imports --help`
+To see usage instructions for the remove-unused-imports formatter, run: `spotless remove-unused-imports --help`

 <!---freshmark usage_remove_unused_imports
 output =